mishelashala/intro-to-ddd/003-strategic-design.md

 Always document the common medium of communication for the published language.
 The medium can be, http, sockets, buffers, etc.

+### Separate Ways

+When you encounter two sets of functionality that bare little or no significant relationship to each other, then let the teams go separate ways.

+Split the teams by delcaring a new fully independent context.

 [^modular-monoliths]: See [Modular Monoliths](http://www.kamilgrzybek.com/design/modular-monolith-primer/)
 [^micro-services]: See [Microservices](https://en.wikipedia.org/wiki/Microservices) on Wikipedia
 [^inverse-conway-s-manouver]: See [Inverse Conway's Manouver](https://ctocraft.com/blog/how-can-the-inverse-conway-manoeuvre-help-drive-organisational-change/)